imaginando/imaginando.github.io/vs/layer-manager.md

 ---

-**Note: 'FACTORY' bank is read only, this means that you will only be able to 'Clone' a material.**
+**Note: 'FACTORY' bank is read only, this means that you will only be able to 'Clone' materials from this bank.**

 ---